cswartzvi/hamilton/examples/feast/default_feature_store/README.md

 # Context
 Anything in the directory `/default_feature_store`, including the rest of this `README` was generated with the CLI command `feast init default_feature_store`, which creates a Feast quickstart example.
-This example can provide useful information to new Feast users and serve as a comparison point to integrations with Hamilton.
+This example can provide useful information to new Feast users and serve as a comparison point to integrations with Apache Hamilton.
 The directory `/simple_feature_store` is reimplements 1-to-1 the functionalities from this directory.

 # Feast Quickstart